 General Manager, The Westin Bayshore, Vancouver

-What is your Passion?
-“Exploring”
+What is your passion?
+My staff.

 What can’t you travel without?
-I hate to admit it but my iPhone.
+A book.

-Director of Sales & Marketing, The Westin Bayshore, Vancouver
+Director of Sales & Marketing

 What is your Passion?
 Travel.
 I love working in an industry that allows me to see new places and experience new cultures.